dangnguyenngochai/opennmt-vrepair/README.md

 - [x] Run RNN Encoder-Decoder pipeline without error
 - [ ] Replace everything with Transformer
-- [ ] Run the new arch wihtout error
+- [ ] Run the new Transformer arch without error
-- [ ] Add the pre-processing and post-processing steps with VRepair
+- [ ] Add the pre-processing and post-processing steps of VRepair